brhoades/blag/_drafts/my-first-markov-chain-bot.markdown

 > The bear jumps clear of harm

 Then the edge from "jumps" to "over" would have been 0.67 (2/3), while the edge from "jumps" to "clear" would have been 0.33 (1/3).
-This probability reflects the number of times in the source text this specific edge occured over the total number of possibilities.
+This is because the weights calculated on each edge is relative to the number of times they have occurred in the source text.
+The number of possible outputs is the same here, but the probability of getting each one has changed.
+> A dog jumps over the log

+33.3% (1/3)

+> The bear jumps clear of harm

+16.7% (1/6)

+> The dog jumps clear of harm

+16.7% (1/6)

+> The bear jumps over the log

+33.3% (1/3)